FunkWeb/Velkommen-til-FunkWeb---Helsfyr/README.en.md

 ## Installation & Running
 > [!WARNING]
-**Merk:** This section can be updated if necessary.
+**NOTE:** This section can be updated if necessary.

 To be able to test this project locally:
 1. Clone this repository
 2. Download and install [Ren’Py 8.5.2](https://www.renpy.org/latest.html)
-3. Place the whole repository folder in the Ren'Pt folder.
+3. Place the whole repository folder in the Ren'Py folder.

 Depending on the operating system (check Ren'Py Quickstart for a detailed guide):
-### Windows: Double click on `renpy.exe`
+ * Windows: Double click on `renpy.exe`.
-### macOS: Double click the disk image, mount it as a virtual drive, open the folder and run
+ * macOS:  Double click the disk image, mount it as a virtual drive, open the folder and       run the Ren’Py application.
-    the Ren'Py application.
-### Linux: Extract the Ren'Py ZIP-file, navigate to `renpy-<version>`folder, and run `renpy.sh``
+ * Linux: Extract the Ren'Py ZIP-file, navigate to `renpy-<version>`folder, and run           `renpy.sh`

-## Technologiers and tools used
+## Technologies and tools used
 > [!NOTE]
-> Merk: Information about sound tools and sound processing will be added at a later point.
+> Information about sound tools and sound processing will be added at a later point.

 ### Game development
 - Ren’Py 8.5.2 – game engine